rajsekharde/notes/README.md

 # Notes & Learning Experiments

-Personal notes, small programs, and experiments while learning systems programming, Go, Linux, networking, and DSA.
+Personal notes, programs, and experiments while learning programming languages, frameworks, Linux, CS subjects and random things

-This repo is primarily for self-reference and iteration.
+This repo is primarily for self-reference